Skip to content

 Leaving hospital

-No one enjoys having to stay in hospital and it’s understandable to want to know your discharge date as soon as possible.
-But your health and recovery are the priority, so you shouldn’t be discharged from hospital until the staff decide you no longer need to be there to receive the care you need.
+When staying in hospital, you may be thinking about when you'll be discharged and whether there'll be any support available to you.
+Your health and recovery are the priorities, so you shouldn’t be discharged from hospital until the staff decide you no longer need to be there to receive the care you need.

 When will I be discharged from hospital?